 My primary areas of research focus on environmental physiology, cardiorespiratory and metabolic responses to exercise, motor coordination, and sport performance.

-Throughout my career, I have been involved in coaching and training elite and recreational athletes, and also with coach education.
+Throughout my career, I have been involved in coaching and training elite and recreational athletes, and also coach education.
 I have coached national and international middle-distance runners and served as exercise physiologist for the National Sport Centre in Montreal, mainly working with long- and middle-distance runners, cross-country skiers, long-track speed skaters, and triathletes.

-Presently, I am one of several faculty members at the School who is working towards making kinesiology a recognized and licensed allied health profession in Newfoundland and Labrador.
+Presently, I am one of several faculty members at the school who is working towards making kinesiology a recognized and licensed allied health profession in Newfoundland and Labrador.
 This effort has significant positive implications for current and future kinesiology students at Memorial University.